ngi-nix/editoria/README.md

 ```

 Create a `config/local-development.json` file.
-Edit that to enter your database secret, as well as to connect to [INK](https://gitlab.coko.foundation/INK/ink-api).
+Edit that to enter your database secret as well as placeholders for INK credentials [INK](https://gitlab.coko.foundation/INK/ink-api).
 In this file, add the following:
 ```json
 {